ryandawsonuk/JHopkinsGettingAndCleaningData/CodeBook.md

 ##Notes on Derived Data

-The variables in the [merged_data.txt](merged_data.txt) are the same as in the source data and the descriptions in [features_info.txt](UCI HAR Dataset/features_info.txt) are therefore applicable to it.
+The variables in the [merged_data.txt](merged_data.txt) are the same as in the source data and the descriptions in [features_info.txt](UCI HAR Dataset/features_info.txt) from the source data are therefore applicable to it.

 The variables in [tidy_data.txt](tidy_data.txt) are shifted in meaning since each there represents an average value for the subject-activity combination of that row.
 The units remain unaffected.